 I have been learning Beego, a Golang framework, for developing web-applications.
 The best way to learn a tool is to blog about it.
 So here in this blog, I will be writing series of posts documenting my learning.

-The Application I'll be developing a microblogging app as part of this learning exercise.
-I had developed such a tool, when I learnt Django seven years ago (Source code of that tool is hosted here) I'll be redeveloping that tool in Beego.
+I’ll be developing a microblogging app as part of this learning exercise.
+I had developed such a tool, when I learned Django seven years ago (Source code of that tool is hosted here) I’ll be redeveloping that tool in Beego.

 I will be covering these topics as I develop the tool: